-The product has a DMA controller, with five channels.
+DMA has a controller, which has five channels.
 Each channel can manage multiple DMA requests, but each channel can only start one DMA request at the same time.
 Each channel can set priority, and the arbiter can coordinate the priority of corresponding DMA requests of each DMA channel according to the priority of the channels.

-- (1) DMA has five channels - (2) There are three data transmission modes: peripheral to memory, memory to peripheral, memory to memory - (3) Each channel has a special hardware DMA request for connection - (4) Support software priority and hardware priority when multiple requests occur at the same time - (5) Each channel has three event flags and independent interrupts - (6) Support circular transmission mode

-(7) The number of data transmission is programmable, up to 65535
+- (1) DMA has five channels - (2) There are three data transmission modes: peripheral to memory, memory to peripheral, memory to memory - (3) Each channel has a special hardware DMA request for connection - (4) Support software priority and hardware priority when multiple requests occur at the same time - (5) Each channel has three event flags and independent interrupts - (6) Support circular transmission mode - (7) The number of data transmission is programmable, up to 65535

-9.4.1 DMA Request
+9.3.1 DMA Request